sekai-app/sekai-memobase/readme.md

 ## Contribute

-- Check out our [Roadmap](./Roadmap.md) first, make sure Memobase is something you're interested in :)
+- Check out our [Changelog](./Changelog.md) first, make sure the feature you want has not been developed or is currently being planned.:)
 - Go through [Contributing](./CONTRIBUTING.md) document to setup and contribute to Memobase.